zhongyuchen/audio-collector/README.md

 ## Attention

-* It works best with full screen!
+* It works best with full screen as the charts are not adaptive!
 * If the browser is not compatible, you will be alerted and please use another browser!
 * If access to your mic is blocked, the start button will remain disabled and you will also be alerted!
 * If you click __download button__ with no ID input, download will fail and you will also be alerted!